 All sites have different requirements when it comes to taking out your bonus.
 This could be 1X up to $250 instant bonus, deposit $50 and get $50 cash within 72 hours or 2X your initial deposit.
 Just make sure you understand the wagering requirements before you sign up.

-Best Pennsylvania Online Sports Betting Promotions
+Best Sports for Pennsylvania Online Sports Betting

 Some online sports betting PA sites can offer up to 20 different sports markets.
 The most common ones in Pennsylvania are the obvious ones – NFL, NBA, MLB, NHL, and MLS.
 You can bet on these at every single sportsbook in Pennsylvania.